 In general, because we only take Canadian tax clients with significant cross-border tax complications, our average price for a Canadian return would be higher than our price for a U.S. return.
 If we accept you as a Canadian tax client, it means that you need a higher level of specialization, and you can expect to pay for it.
 If you need a less specialized (and cheaper) firm, we’ll send you to one.

 If you move from the U.S. to Canada or from Canada to the U.S., you will typically need to do a Canadian return, a U.S. federal return and a U.S. state return.
 There may be a second Canadian return where you are moving with a spouse (Canada doesn’t have joint filings for couples).
 In cases like this, the price for a package (1-2 Canadian returns, a U.S. federal and a U.S. state filing) averages between $2,000 and $4,500 CAD.

 Some of the things which make a U.S. return more costly are the following:

 We are required to charge Canada’s Goods and Services Tax (or Harmonized Sales Tax) to residents of Canada.
 If you are a non-resident of Canada, you will not be charged the GST/HST.
 If you are a resident of Canada, you will be charged GST/HST based on your province of residence.

 For most compliance (tax return preparation) assignments, we invoice you when we deliver the final product.
-Short consultation engagements booked via our website or a Calendly link require payment at the time of booking.
+Short consultation engagements require payment at the time of booking.
 In rare cases, we bill monthly for assignments which will be of a long-term nature.
 We may ask for a retainer at the beginning of a sizable project.